Pyotr Krasnov: World War II

 On 31 March 1944, Rosenberg created a "government-in-exile" in Berlin for Cossackia headed by Krasnov, who, in turn, appointed ataman Naumenko of the Kuban Host as his "minister of war".
 The "government-in-exile" was recognized only by Germany.
 At a meeting with the Cossack separatist Vasily Glazkov in Berlin in July 1944, Krasnov stated that he did not agree with Glazkov's separatism but was forced under pressure from Rosenberg to appoint three supporters of Cossackia to important positions in the Cossack Central Office.
 In November 1944, Krasnov refused the appeal of General Andrey Vlasov to join the latter's Russian Liberation Army.
-Krasnov disliked Vlasov as a former Red Army general, who had defected over after his capture in 1942 and because as an old man, he was unwilling to submit to take orders from a much younger man.
+Krasnov disliked Vlasov as a former Red Army general, who had defected after his capture in 1942 and because as an old man, he was unwilling to submit to take orders from a much younger man.
+In addition to this, Krasnov demanded that Vlasov gave a guarantee that in the future Cossacks would receive all the rights they had under the tsarist government, and never reached any agreement with his movement despite all of Vlasov's efforts.
 At the end of the war, Krasnov and his men voluntarily surrendered to British forces in Austria.
 All of them were promised upon surrender by Major Davis that as White Russian emigres, they would not be repatriated to the Soviets.

 Repatriation and execution

-On 28 May 1945, Pyotr Krasnov was "repatriated" to the Soviets by the British authorities during Operation Keelhaul.
-The broken British promise to not hand Krasnov over to the Soviet authorities was influenced by the-then undetected Soviet spy at MI6, Kim Philby, who knew about Krasnov's broken promise to the Soviet government back in late 1917 that he wouldn not take up arms against the new regime in return for being released from prison.
+On 28 May 1945, Pyotr Krasnov was repatriated to the Soviets by the British authorities during Operation Keelhaul.
+The broken British promise not to hand Krasnov over to the Soviet authorities was influenced by the-then undetected Soviet spy at MI6, Kim Philby, who knew about Krasnov's broken promise to the Soviet government back in late 1917 that he would not take up arms against the new regime in return for being released from prison.
 As a result of Operation Keelhaul and Philby's actions, Krasnov was taken to Moscow and held in the Lubyanka prison.
-He was charged with treason for working for Nazi Germany in World War II and for "White Guardist units" in the Russian Civil War.
-He was sentenced to death by the Military Collegium of the Supreme Court of the Soviet Union, together with General Andrei Shkuro, Timofey Domanov and Helmuth von Pannwitz.
+He was charged with various crimes: for working for Nazi Germany in World War II and for "White Guardist units" in the Russian Civil War.
+He was sentenced to death by the Military Collegium of the Supreme Court of the Soviet Union, together with General Andrei Shkuro, who was another former White movement general, and Timofey Domanov and Helmuth von Pannwitz.
 On 17 January 1947, he was hanged.
-The article in Pravda that announced his execution stated he made a guilty plea to all charges; however, this claim is impossible to verify as his trial was not public.
+The article in Pravda that announced his execution stated he had made a guilty plea to all charges; however, this claim is impossible to verify as his trial was not public.